Vescent/SLICE-DCC-Firmware-Upgrade/README.md

   https://github.com/Vescent/SLICE-FFC_Firmware_Upgrade_Utility:

 ## Instructions
-  Left click on SLICE_Firmware_Update_Instructions-V1-11.pdf and then click 'Download' to download the instructions for use.
+  Follow the link above to download the latest version of the SLICE Firmware Upgrade Utility.

-  Left click on SLICE_firmware_update.docx and then click 'Download' to download the instructions for use.
+  Left click on SLICE_Firmware_Update_Instructions-V1-21.pdf and then click 'Download' to download the instructions for use.

+  Follow the instructions in the PDF to use the Auto-Download functionality of the SLICE Firmware Upgrade Utility.

+### If you do not wish to use Auto-Download:
   Left click on the upgrade package (Sx-xx-CCx-xx.zip) and then click 'Download' to download the firmware package to your hard drive.

-  The two files in the .zip file need to be placed in the folder described in the instructions.
+  The two files in the .zip file need to be placed in the following location on your computer: **C:\Vescent\SLICE\UPGRADE\**.
   DO NOT RENAME THEM!

+  Now, run the SLICE Firmware Upgrade Utility, and choose to use the files when they are detected by the program.

 # Change Log (Most Recent First)
+## S1.98 CC1.59
+ 1. GUI responsiveness improved.
+ 2. USB Device Descriptor now includes Serial Number, to make devices more easily distinguishable in software.
+**Note: On Windows PCs, this may cause your device to appear as a different COM Port than it did previously.**
+ 3. The unit's serial number (as written on the rear panel) is now displayed on the General Settings screen.
+ 4. Assorted bugfixes.

 ## S1.82 CC1.58
  1. Changes behavior of I/O Trigger In Enable/Disable Channel functionality to use interrupt driven shunting to control output based on the following when enabled in I/O menu:
 ###    Channel Enabled